ksu-is/Text-Intruders.pi/projectroadmap.md

 # Preparation Phase
-1. Create a Flowchart model
+1. Create a Flowchart model to retain a better understanding of the way our code would work for our project
 2. Checking to make sure we have all of our hardware components (Raspberry Pi 3 Model B, Jumper Wires, and PIR Motion Sensor)
 3. Setting up the Raspberry Pi 3 so that it is functional for the project
 4. Creating a gmail account for email proccessing